nokia/miniaturized-environmental-tracker/gecko-fw/ble_peripheral/ble_app_gatekeeper/DFU_README.md

 ## Step 1 - Keys

-Keys have already been generated and are in dfu/gecko\_public\_key.c and dfu/gecko\_private.key in the workspace.
-Replacement keys can be generated with the following commands: -
+Private key has not been uploaded for security reason.
+Keys are paired files in dfu folder of the workspace: `gecko_private.key` and `gecko_public_key.c`. new pair of keys need to be generated with the following commands:

 `nrfutil keys generate private.key`